specialized806/microsoft-365-docs/copilot/provide-feedback.md

 - A Microsoft 365 subscription with a Microsoft 365 Copilot license

-- Global admin role to complete the task in this article.
+- Global administrator or AI administrator role to complete the task in this article.
 For more information, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 - An email address of the user who experienced an issue with Microsoft 365 Copilot.